Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search

 \subsection{Experimental setup}

-The detector assembly employed in this study comprises an undoped CsI crystal from the Institute for Scintillation Materials (ISMA) in Ukraine and two SiPMs from Hamamatsu Photonics.
+The detector assembly used in this study consists of an undoped CsI crystal from the Institute for Scintillation Materials (ISMA) in Ukraine and two SiPMs from Hamamatsu Photonics.
 The undoped CsI crystal has dimensions of 5.8\,mm $\times$ 5.9\,mm $\times$ 7.0\,mm with a mass of 1.0\,g, as illustrated in Fig.~\ref{setup} (a).
 Two SiPMs (model number S13360-2172) with an active area of 6.0\,mm $\times$ 6.0\,mm were directly attached to two ends of the crystal.
-This SiPM consists of 14,400 micropixel arrays, each of size 50\,$\mu$m $\times$ 50\,$\mu$m, covered with a quartz window.
-The entire assembly was tightly wrapped with soft polytetrafluoroethylene (PTFE) sheets and connected to homemade readout boards equipped with electronics for signal readout, pre-amplification, and bias voltage supply, as depicted in Fig.~\ref{setup} (b).
+The crystal and the SiPMs were mechanically attached without any optical coupling due to uncertainties regarding the optical grease and optical pad clarities, which were not guaranteed for temperature below $-$60\,$^{\circ}$C. This SiPM consists of 14,400 micropixel arrays, each of size 50\,$\mu$m $\times$ 50\,$\mu$m, covered with a quartz window.
+The entire assembly was tightly wrapped with soft polytetrafluoroethylene (PTFE) sheets and connected to homemade readout boards (customization available from NOTICE Korea \footnote{http://www.noticekorea.com}) equipped with electronics for signal readout, pre-amplification, and bias voltage supply, as depicted in Fig.~\ref{setup} (b).